Foods That Curb Sugar Cravings

 Dark chocolate can be a good way to transition into a sugar-free diet, and it may even have health benefits in moderation.
 Dark chocolate contains nutrients like fiber, iron, and magnesium as well as plenty of antioxidants.

 However, even dark chocolate bars with high amounts of cocoa do contain added sugar.
 If you’re using dark chocolate to curb cravings, stick to a few squares and opt for natural foods that stop sugar cravings whenever possible.
 You can also buy sugar free dark chocolate from most supermarkets.
-I know woolworths stock some.
-I occasionally choose lindt sugar free dark chocolate.
-It’s so good.
+We know woolworths stock some.

 Chew On Seeds and Certain Nuts